Power In Prayer

 Drawing Near to God

 Prayer is a fundamental part of following Christ.
 Private prayer is a time of personal communion with God.
-It’s a time when we can share with God our deepest longings, our hurts, our griefs, our desires, the challenges we are facing in life, ask our big questions, confess our sin, ask for forgiveness, and so much more.
+It’s a time when we can share with God our deepest longings and desires, our hurts and our griefs, the challenges we are facing in life, we can ask our big questions, confess our sin, ask for forgiveness, and so much more.
 Prayer is how we talk to God.
 It is a special privilege each of us have.

 Its hard to have a relationship with someone if they never speak to you.
 Relationships begin with an introduction, and the are maintained through regular communication.
 Without an introduction, and without regular communication, there is no relationship.